 While some people binge on snacks and fruits even when they are fasting, there are many people who starve themselves to death.
 The thumb rule is to avoid fasting for too long.
-Keep eating fresh fruits or nuts at intervals.
-Prolonged fasting can lead to a number of problems such as weakness, anaemia, fatigue and headaches as a result of lack of energy.
+If you want to detoxify, eat fresh fruits or nuts at intervals.
+Prolonged fasting can lead to a number of problems such as weakness, anaemia, fatigue and headaches.

 Use a Variety of Flours

-Instead of sticking to buckwheat flour, use a variety of flours such as Samo Rice (Samak Chawal) to make chapattis or porridge.
+Using buckwheat flour is very common during Navratri.
+However, you can also use a number of other varieties of flour such as Samo Rice (Samak Chawal) to make chapattis or porridge.
 Add some vegetables to make them healthy and filling.
-These are not only easy to digest but also have a healthy combination of proteins, carbohydrates and other vital nutrients.
+These are easy to digest and have a healthy combination of proteins, carbohydrates and other vital nutrients.

 Maintain your Energy Levels